alexcw234/alexcw234.github.io/projects/feyanthology.md

 summary: A social bookmarking service.
 Intended to help communities of shared creative interests collect relevant resources for easy access.
 ---

-Fey Anthology is a "Social Bookmarking Service", using Laravel, AngularJS, and Postgresql.
+Fey Anthology is a Social Bookmarking web app that I have been working on as a side project.
+Social bookmarking services are centeralized web services where users can collect and share links to web documents.
+It is meant for online communities with very specific topical focuses that nonetheless spans multiple media forms (eg. stories, art/photography, videos, etc).

-Wikipedia defines "Social Bookmarking" as: "a centralized online service which allows users to add, annotate, edit, and share bookmarks of web documents." [source](https://en.wikipedia.org/wiki/Social_bookmarking)
+Laravel, AngularJS, and Postgresql.

 <img src="https://github.com/alexcw234/alexcw234.github.io/blob/master/images/newentry.png?raw=true" alt="Information Entry" width="629" height="475">